ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Motivation for Pathogens Portal 2.0

-The current Pathogens Portal architecture, while functional, has several limitations that necessitate a move towards a more dynamic, flexible, and scalable system.
+The current Pathogens Portal architecture has a number of limitations, making it necessary to adopt a more dynamic, flexible and scalable system.

 #### Current Limitations

-1. **Manual Content Management**: Static content updates require direct code changes and deployment by Team Freya, creating bottlenecks and delays
-2. **Limited User Engagement**: Users cannot directly contribute or suggest content updates through the platform
-3. **Scalability Issues**: The current workflow doesn't scale well for handling multiple data contributors and diverse content types
+From a global point of view, we are developing a dynamic site from a static framework:

+1. **Too many supporting services:** each service requires dedicated maintainance work, security checks and dependency updates, which increases the workload and disperses the team's efforts.
+2. **Hard to implement data standards:** in the current workflow, there is no testing related to ensuring that the updated data and associated metadata comply with given standard, which provides very limited help to researchers.
-4. **Limited Automation**: Data processing and visualization updates require manual intervention and script management
+3. **Limited automation**: in the absence of a dedicated backend, data processing and visualisation updates require manual intervention and script management, and we cannot implement automated workflows to support the sustainable addition of new features.

 #### Need to redesign the Swedish Pathogens Portal

-The proposed changes to architecture will address these limitations by changing the Swedish Pathogens Portal from a static website to dynamic web application.
-This transition will transform the portal from a static information repository into an active, community-driven platform that can better serve Sweden's infectious disease and pandemic preparedness research communities.
+This ADR proposes a change in architecture that will address the limitations of the Swedish Pathogens Portal by transitioning it from a static website to a dynamic web application.
+This will allow developers to concentrate their efforts on serving the infectious disease and pandemic preparedness research communities in Sweden more effectively by maintaining fewer services and adding new, data-centred features and automated workflows.

 ## Decision

-We will transition the Swedish Pathogens Portal from a monolithic static architecture to a **service-oriented, modular web application**.
-This new architecture will be composed of independently deployable components with well-defined responsibilities, allowing the platform to scale in both functionality and usage.
+We will transform the Swedish Pathogens Portal from a static website into a **service-oriented, modular web application**, eliminating all supporting services such as Blobserver and Form Manager.
+This new architecture comprises independently deployable components with clearly defined responsibilities, enabling the Pathogens Portal to expand in terms of both functionality and usage.

 ![Updating data workflow in current Pathogens Portal](../../figures/0002-portal2.0-architecture.jpg)